gilbox/css-bliss/README.md

 ## Element

 - `-camelCase`
-- Each element has an associated module ie: `MyModule-myElement`
+- Each element has an associated module ie: `.MyModule-myElement`
 - Should **not** be effected by any module except for it's own.
 Ie., the module can be nested inside of any other module and it should not effect the appearance of the element.

 ## Element Modifier

 - `--camelCase`
-- Each modifier has an associated Element ie: `MyModule-myElement--myModifier`
+- Each modifier has an associated Element ie: `.MyModule-myElement--myModifier`
 - Should **not** be effected by another other element except for its own.
 Ie., the module can be nested inside of any other module and it should not effect the appearance of the modifier.

 ## State

-- `is-camelCase`
+- `.is-camelCase`
 - Used in conjunction with JavaScript
 - **No** style except in context with another rule.
-For example: `MyModule.is-state`, `MyModule-myElement.is-state`, `MyModule-myElement--myModifier.is-state`, `.is-state MyModule-myElement`, etc.
+For example: `.MyModule.is-state`, `.MyModule-myElement.is-state`, `.MyModule-myElement--myModifier.is-state`, `.is-state .MyModule-myElement`, etc.

 ## .plainJaneRules